Logan

-On a recent flight, I decided to watch the movie Logan again.
-For anyone unfamiliar with the film, it’s the final installment of the Wolverine character arc (at least with Hugh Jackman as the lead) from the various X-Men movies that have come out over the last two decades.
-Set in the year 2029, the eponymous hero is now sick and dying, essentially being poisoned by the metal grafted onto his bones.
+On a recent flight, I watched the movie Logan again.
+It’s the final installment of the Wolverine character arc, at least with Hugh Jackman as the lead, across the various X-Men movies released over the last two decades.
+Set in the year 2029, the eponymous hero is now sick and dying, being poisoned by the metal grafted onto his bones.

 After a lifetime with the ability to rapidly heal, his body can’t do it anymore.
-He’s isolated himself from society, living in the middle of nowhere outside El Paso, working as a limo driver.
-He looks awful—a shell of his previous formidable self.
-He drinks excessively and seems committed to exacerbating his condition and accelerating his demise through self-destructive behavior.
+Isolated from society, he lives in the middle of nowhere outside El Paso, working as a limo driver.
+A shell of his previous formidable self, he drinks excessively, seemingly committed to exacerbating his condition and accelerating his own demise.
 He even carries around a single adamantium bullet for an obvious purpose.

-Despite all this, he engages in one final mission with extreme reluctance by helping a young mutant girl (who we find out was genetically engineered using his DNA) escape the clutches of an evil corporation designing killer mutants to be used as weapons.
-He agrees to take her to “Eden” in North Dakota, even though he insists it’s not real but purely a fabrication of comic books only loosely based on the actual exploits of the X-Men.
+Despite all this, he reluctantly embarks on one final mission, helping a young mutant girl (who we find out was genetically engineered using his DNA) escape the clutches of an evil corporation designing killer mutants as weapons.
+He agrees to take her to Eden in North Dakota, even though he insists it’s not real but a fabrication from comic books loosely based on the actual exploits of the X-Men.

 While watching the film, I thought about our recent withdrawal from Afghanistan after twenty years of war.
-As a retired Navy SEAL, I couldn’t help but feel like this character is reflective of me and many other veterans out there.
-From a timing standpoint, his journey almost directly coincides with service members fighting recent conflicts.
-The first X-Men movie came out in 2000, a little over a year before 9/11.
-Logan is the final chapter, where his journey as a member of that elite force finally ends.
+As a retired Navy SEAL, I couldn’t help but feel that this character mirrors many veterans, including me.
+From a timing standpoint, his story almost directly coincides with the experiences of service members in recent conflicts.
+The first X-Men movie came out in 2000, about a year before 9/11.
+Logan is the final chapter, where his journey as a member of that elite force comes to an end.

 I know this man.
-I see so much of my former self in his younger version and sympathize equally with the older Logan.
+I see so much of my former self in his younger version and sympathize with the older one.
+My body hurts.
 I don’t recover the way I used to.
-My body hurts.
 I have difficulty concentrating at times.
-I’m tired and dizzy a lot.
-On most days, I prefer to be alone in my house.
+I’m often tired and dizzy.
+On most days, I prefer to be home alone.

-Consequently, I’ve had times when I welcomed my death and contemplated ending my life.
-Either because I felt like it was what I deserved or because it would be a way to make all the pain, both mental and physical, finally disappear.
+Consequently, I’ve had times when I contemplated ending my life, either because I felt I deserved it or because it seemed like a way to make the pain, both mental and physical, finally disappear.
 After all, I used to be a superhero of sorts.
 Now, I’m not sure what I am.

-Like Logan, I also get frustrated with the comic book treatment of my fellow warriors and me, the media-driven pure good versus pure evil simplistic narrative of the world, and the tendency for people to call me a hero based on who they think I am or what they believe I did.
-I do appreciate that last sentiment, but it also makes me cringe.
+Like Logan, I also get frustrated with the comic book treatment of my fellow warriors and me, the media-driven “pure good” versus “pure evil” simplistic narrative of the world, and the tendency for people to call me a hero based on who they think I am or what they believe I did.
+I appreciate that last sentiment, but it also makes me cringe.

-Wrestling with these types of thoughts is a struggle I don’t think is unique to me or even to veterans.
-But ultimately, they aren’t the right place to expend our mental energy.
-We did what the nation asked of us to the best of our ability.
+Wrestling with these types of thoughts isn’t unique to me or even to veterans.
+But most importantly, they’re not the best place to expend our mental energy.
+As service members, we did what the nation asked of us to the greatest extent of our abilities.
 Regardless of the outcome, we forged our effort with honor.
 For those we lost, that should be enough.
-But for those still here, the more significant issue becomes, what do we do now?
+For those still here, the more significant issue becomes: what do we do now?

-As for Logan, in the movie’s final scenes, he saves the day one last time before succumbing to his wounds and dying in the service of others.
-Something is appealing about that, but it’s an option no longer available to me.
+In the movie’s final scenes, Logan saves the day one last time before succumbing to his wounds and dying in the service of others.
+Something about that is appealing, but it’s no longer an option for me.
 And the truth is, I do not have a death wish; I just want to have a purpose.

-I don’t know if Afghanistan was worth it (whatever that means).
-But I eventually realized I could make my small part in that conflict valuable through my actions now.
+I don’t know if Afghanistan was “worth it” (whatever that means).
+However, I eventually realized I could make my small part in that conflict valuable through my actions now.
 With that in mind, this is the message I would pass on to my fellow veterans…

 You may not be as strong or as fast as you once were.
-Your memory might slip at times.
+Your memory may slip at times.
 But you don’t have to lock your identity to your past.
 You can inspire others with whatever you do today.
 You can teach people what you’ve learned.
-You can pass on the wisdom that only comes from experience.
-You can do your best to ensure children become productive members of society.
+You can pass on the wisdom that comes from experience.
+You can help to ensure children become productive members of society.
 You can epitomize qualities that don’t degrade with age, like honor, humility, and generosity.
 And you can be an exemplary parent, spouse, or friend.
-In short, you can be the best version of who you are, not some version of who you were.
+In short, you can be the best version of who you are, not some variant of who you were.
 Logan never evolved in this way.
 I dare you to do better.

-For everyone else, most veterans like me appreciate you thanking us for our service.
-But we didn’t join the military for recognition or medals.
+For everyone else, most veterans like me appreciate it when you thank us for our service.
+However, we didn’t join the military for recognition or medals.
 We did it to serve, defend, and be an intrinsic part of something greater than ourselves.
-Most of us still want that.
-So we would prefer you focus on what we can still do instead of what we did.
+We still want that.
+So we prefer that you focus on what we can do rather than what we did.
 Some of the most ethical and hard-working people you will ever find now ask to be put to good use at home instead of overseas, where what we can offer is sorely needed.

 At the end of Logan, I broke down and cried.
-The first time I saw the trailer for the movie, I did the same thing.
-The juxtaposition of imagery and music was so powerful.
-Intercut scenes from the film are overdubbed with the Johnny Cash cover of the song Hurt by Nine Inch Nails.
-Those lyrics are pretty well aligned with the way many of us veterans feel these days and have felt for as long as humanity has been fighting wars:
+I did the same thing the first time I saw the movie’s trailer.
+In it, scenes from the film are overdubbed with the Johnny Cash cover of Hurt by Nine Inch Nails.
+The juxtaposition of imagery and music is incredibly powerful.
+The lyrics also align with the way many of us veterans feel these days and have felt for as long as humanity has been fighting wars:

 I wear this crown of thorns